DrStupit/Angular-Mongo-Medium/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Install Robo3T and Mongo Community Server from https://www.mongodb.com/what-is-mongodb Run `npm i` in `backend` folder
+Run `npm run dev` in `backend` folder to start the Mongo Server on http://localhost:4000.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).